paulrouge/web3-partners-defi-example/README.md

 ## What's happening
 - in icon_utils/__init__.py there are some things declared that are used in the other files.
 - in icon_utils/iconcalls.py there are some functions that call the blockchain / a smart contract on the blockchain.
+- in icon_utils/icontxs.py there are some functions that create and sign transactions.

+_note: the code in icon_utils is custom made, it is not part of the icon-sdk_

 ## How to use
 - pip install iconsdk